Skip to main content

 2. Connect private subnets to the global router:

-• 192.168.0.0/28 to the VLAN that contains the dedicated servers in the SPB-2 pool;
+• 192.168.0.0/28 for the VLAN containing the dedicated servers in the SPB-2 pool;

 • 172.16.0.0/28 for the cloud platform project in the ru-2 pool.

-4. Spell out the routes:
+4. Specify routes:

-• at each dedicated server in the SPB-2 pool to the subnet.
-172.16.0.0/28 through the gateway 192.168.0.1;
+• on each dedicated server in the SPB-2 pool — to the 172.16.0.0/28 subnet through gateway 192.168.0.1;

-• on cloud server in the ru-2 pool to the subnet 192.168.0.0/28 through the gateway 172.16.0.1.
+• on the cloud server in the ru-2 pool — to the 192.168.0.0/28 subnet through gateway 172.16.0.1.

-Example of organizing static routes to route Internet traffic through a firewall
+Example of organizing static routes to route internet traffic through a firewall

-Direct Internet traffic to a dedicated server through a firewall.
+Route internet traffic to a dedicated server through a firewall.

-What you need to customize
+What you need for configuration

-Customization result
+Configuration result

-Customization steps
+Configuration steps

-1. Write a static route on a dedicated server to the subnet 0.0.0.0/0 through the gateway 198.51.100.1.
+1. Specify a static route on the dedicated server to the 0.0.0.0/0 subnet via gateway 198.51.100.1.

 2. Specify a default gateway on the firewall 203.0.113.2.

-• the private subnet of the dedicated server, which is behind the firewall, in the example — 198.51.100.0/28;
+• the private subnet of the dedicated server that is behind the firewall, in this example — 198.51.100.0/28;

-• the public IP address of the firewall, in the example — 203.0.113.2.
+• the public IP address of the firewall, in this example — 203.0.113.2.

-What you need to customize
+What you need for configuration

-Customization result
+Configuration result

-Customization steps
+Configuration steps

 1. Create a global router.

-2. Connect the subnets to the global router:
+2. Connect subnets to the global router:

-• 192.168.11.0/24 to the VLAN on which the dedicated server in the MSK-1 pool resides;
+• 192.168.11.0/24 for the VLAN containing the dedicated server in the MSK-1 pool;

-• 192.168.22.0/24 to the VLAN on which the dedicated server in the SPB-2 pool resides;
+• 192.168.22.0/24 for the VLAN containing the dedicated server in the SPB-2 pool;

-• 192.168.33.0/24 to the VLAN that contains the firewall in the SPB-3 pool.
+• 192.168.33.0/24 for the VLAN containing the firewall in the SPB-3 pool.

-4. Assign an IP address from the private subnet you connected to the global router to the firewall.
+4. Assign an IP address from the private subnet that you connected to the global router to the firewall.

-5. Write routes on the servers:
+5. Specify routes on the servers:

-• in the MSK-1 pool — in the subnet.
-192.168.22.0/24 и 192.168.33.0/24 through the gateway 192.168.11.1;
+• in the MSK-1 pool — to the subnets 192.168.22.0/24 and 192.168.33.0/24 through gateway 192.168.11.1;

-• in the SPB-2 pool on the subnet.
-192.168.11.0/24 и 192.168.33.0/24 through the gateway 192.168.22.1;
+• in the SPB-2 pool — to the subnets 192.168.11.0/24 and 192.168.33.0/24 through gateway 192.168.22.1;

-6. Write the routes on the firewall — in the subnetwork 192.168.11.0/24 и 192.168.22.0/24 through the gateway 192.168.33.1.
+6. Specify routes on the firewall — to the subnets 192.168.11.0/24 and 192.168.22.0/24 through gateway 192.168.33.1.

-• destination subnet 0.0.0.0/0;
+• destination subnet — 0.0.0.0/0;

-• Next hop — IP address of the firewall, in the example 192.168.33.2.
+• Next hop — IP address of the firewall, in this example 192.168.33.2.